 From each majestic miradouro, the city looks like a sea of red rooftops, tumbling down to the river Tagus.
 There’s something colorful to discover on each street, lined with azulejos covered facades.
 After a long day of discovery, tuck into to a meal of caldo verde and fish, or keep it simple with a bifana or prego.
 You’re never too far from a pastelaria, where you’ll find rows of sweet little egg tarts called pasteis de nata.

 The colorful hill town of Sintra boasts three palaces, an old Moorish Castle, a gothic mansion, and miles of forested hiking paths.
 A trip to Sintra is a chance to view man-made beauty in peaceful, garden settings.
-See here for our tips on making the most out of a visit to Sintra.
+Read all our tips on making the most out of a visit to Sintra by clicking on the link below.
 While it’s a popular day trip from Lisbon, you need at least two days to visit all of the palaces and spend a bit of time in the town.
 If you’re limited to one day, our favorites are Pena Palace and Quinta da Regaleira.
+If you prefer to leave the planning to someone else, you can visit both of these sites on a guided tour in Sintra by Take Walks.

 Just 45 minutes outside of Lisbon by train, Cascais became our easy weekend beach escape this last summer.
 The two beaches in town get extremely busy in the hotter months.
 After exploring the small city center with trendy boutiques and nice restaurants, take a walk or a bike ride outside the town to Boca do Inferno, a rock formation that is supposed to feature fierce waters.
 Even further up the coast is Praia do Guincho, a large sand dune beach with great surfing.
 Read all about our tips for visiting Cascais here, including where to rent free bikes!